Registering for a course

 You can make your payment via the University of Groningen payment system.
-As soon as you have registered, you will receive an electronic payment link, via which you can pay online using your debit card (via the iDEAL system) or credit card (VISA or Mastercard).
+When you have registered, you will receive an electronic payment link within several working days, via which you can pay online using your debit card (via the iDEAL system) or credit card (VISA or Mastercard).
 Transaction costs (4.5% of the total amount) will be charged for credit card payments.
 Your registration will be cancelled if we have not received the due amount within the terms of payment stated in the email.

 Yes, you can also pay your course fees at our desk using your Maestro or V PAY card.
 Payment in cash is also possible, but we cannot accept € 200 and € 500 banknotes.
 Credit card payments are not accepted at the Language Centre desk.
 If you indicate in your registration form that you want to pay the course fee at the Language Centre desk, we kindly request you to do so within 5 working days.
 Please bear in mind the opening hours of the Language Centre desk.

 Unfortunately not.
 You have to pay the entire amount in one go.